dallas-hall/learning-containers-and-orchestration/kubernetes/03.administrator/README.md

 * All communication between the components in the cluster is secured using TLS encryption.
 TLS certificates can also be used for user authentication.

-### 6.2.1 ) TLS Baics
+### 6.2.1 ) TLS Basics

-* A **certificate** is used to gaurentee trust between 2 parties in a transaction, e.g. between a client and web server, an SSL/TLS server certificate is used to ensure the communication is encrypted and the server is who it says it is.
-This provides HTTPS traffic.
+* A **digital certificate (X.509)** provides a trusted link between a public key and an entity (e.g. a business, domain name, etc).
+This is a trusted link because it has been verified (i.e. signed) by a trusted third party (i.e. a Certificate Authority).

 ![certificates-v1.png](certificates-v1.png)

-* A certificate needs to be signed by a Certificate Authority for it to be considered trusted and valid.
+* A digital certificate needs to be signed by a Certificate Authority for it to be considered trusted and valid.
 Self signed certificates cannot be trusted as anyone can create them.
 This signing and validation request is known as a **Certificate Signing Request (CSR).**
-* A **Certificate Authority (CA)** is a public, well known, and trusted organisation that will validate and sign certificates.
-They do this with their private key.
+* A **Certificate Authority (CA)** is a public, well known, and trusted organisation that will validate the information within CSR's and sign certificates.
+They sign certificates with their private key.
 Their public key is built into the browser and O/S and is used to validate a CA signed certificate.
+There are 2 types of CA certificates:
+  1. A **root certificate** is used by CAs to issue other certificates called intermediates.
+  2. An **intermediate certificate** is by CAs to issue end user certificates for servers and clients.
 * You can host your own private CA so you can validate internal websites.
 You must bundle your private CA's public key into the browser and O/S so your private CA signed certificates can be validated.

 ![certificates-v2.png](certificates-v2.png)